Denise D'Ascenzo: Early life and career

 Born in Washington, D.C., D'Ascenzo grew up in suburban Rockville, Maryland.
 The daughter of Salvatore Joseph D'Ascenzo (1925–2000) and Rita D'Ascenzo, she was one of four sisters.

 At an early age, she became interested in journalism: at age 12, she started the first newspaper in her grammar school; she later on became editor-in-chief of her high school newspaper.

-D'Ascenzo was the first person to receive a scholarship from the American Newspaper Women's Club, which allowed her to attend a summer journalism program at the Medill School of Journalism at Northwestern University.
+D'Ascenzo was the first person to receive a scholarship from the American News Women's Club, which allowed her to attend a summer journalism program at the Medill School of Journalism at Northwestern University.

 In 1980, during her senior year at Syracuse University, D'Ascenzo landed her first television job at WIXT-TV in Syracuse, where she reported on the weather forecast segment.
 After graduating magna cum laude from Syracuse with dual degrees in broadcast journalism and political science, she began working full-time as a reporter for WIXT.

 D'Ascenzo later worked in St. Louis as a reporter and a talk show host at KSDK-TV.
 She then moved to Cleveland as a news anchor for WJKW-TV.

 For 33 years, from 1986 until her death in 2019, she worked at WFSB-TV, becoming the longest-serving anchor at the station.
 At the time of her death, D'Ascenzo was also the longest-serving news anchor at any Connecticut television station.